dockergrunn/samples/README.md

 ![DockerGrunn Logo](dockergrunn-logo-250px.png "DockerGrunn")

-# Docker Grunn Samples
+# Docker Grunn Samples and Presentations

 Code samples and Dockerfile samples from the presentations.

-Regards,
+Also (links to) presentations.

--- DockerGrunn team
+Regards, Docker Grunn team